 Hey, what’s up, everybody?
 I’m Ryan Shelley and you’re watching the SMA Marketing Minute.

 Last week we talked about the four phases of Inbound; Attract, Convert, Close, and Delight.
 Today I want to talk to you about an inbound marketing tool you have available to you right now and you may not even know it.
 And that’s email.
 That’s right, email!
 Email is such a powerful tool to help those people who have converted into customers, to kind of help you close the deal.

 Email is a little bit less intrusive than other forms of marketing.
 Especially instant message marketing, or texts or ads.
 It helps nurture the client because you can personalize your message.
 And it can sit in their inbox and they can mark it unread and come back to it over and over again and remember who you are and what offers you have for them.

 Email is great if you have an updated blog you want to get out and let your followers know, “Hey man, we’ve got some great new content on our site.”
 Or maybe you have a new offer from a really segmented group of customers.
 You can email that group of customers letting them know that you have additional, valuable information for them on your website.

 When you’re crafting your emails make sure that your subject is straight to the point.
-If you have a tool that allows you to personalize, I would highly recommend personalizing it like, “Hey John, or Steve” or maybe add their company name in there.
-But don’t over personalize, it can get a little bit weird and awkward.
+If you have a tool that allows you to personalize, I would highly recommend personalizing it like, “Hey John, or Steve” or maybe adding their company name in there.
+But don’t over-personalize, it can get a little bit weird and awkward.

-The second thing is make sure the email has one specific purpose.
-Don’t try to jam pack everything into a single email.
-That’s going to over crowd people’s minds, they really don’t want to read all of that stuff in the first place.
+The second thing is to make sure the email has one specific purpose.
+Don’t try to jam-pack everything into a single email.
+That’s going to overcrowd people’s minds, they really don’t want to read all of that stuff in the first place.

 About This Video Series